Paulkelvin/alx-low_level_programming/0x02-functions_nested_loops/README.md

 -Task10: a function that adds two integers and returns the result.
 - Task11: a function that prints all natural numbers from n to 98, followed by a new line.
 - Task12: a function that prints the n times table, starting with 0.
+- Task13: computes and prints the sum of all the multiples of 3 or 5 below 1024 (excluded)